0xadada/0xadada.github.io/_posts/2004-01-01-hikikomori-otaku--japans-latest-outcasts.md

 outside world.
 With the acts of terrorism in 1995 by this cult, cults are now seen as outsiders by the majority of Japanese society.

-Otaku (Jap. おたく) have arisen out of the early 1980s as a new group of mostly teenage and twenty-something year olds who share a common obsession.
+> Otaku (Jap. おたく) have arisen out of the early 1980s as a new group of
+> mostly teenage and twenty-something year olds who share a common obsession.
-The term Otaku is derived from its ancient meaning of addressing someone from another household, and implies that you are unconcerned with the details of the other persons family and circumstances.
-It prevented the discovery that there were differences between 'I' and 'You'
+> The term Otaku is derived from its ancient meaning of addressing someone
+> from another household, and implies that you are unconcerned with the
+> details of the other persons family and circumstances.
+It prevented the
+> discovery that there were differences between 'I' and 'You'.
-<cite>(Smith, 80-81)</cite>.
+> <cite>(Smith, 80-81)<sup>[[4](#cite-4)]</sup></cite>

 Today the term is used to mean

 > "I am not interested in you or your inner life.
 I share with you only
 > a narrow interest.”